 #2 Has an audience that is large enough to fulfill your goals

 Just because there is a niche that is able and willing to buy from you doesn't mean that it is big enough to merit your time.
 Set big goals and make sure that you don't jump into a niche that has a low ceiling for opportunity.

 Some articles write this factor as "optional," but for me, it is mandatory.
 Everyone has something that they are passionate about.
 There IS profit in your passions somewhere if you look hard enough, I promise.
 It's not always easy, but you will be very happy that you took the time and energy here on the frontend.
-Again, it takes passion to create commitment and it takes commitment to create great content and it takes great content to create affiliate income.
-Some of you can get by on your rock solid passion of the process (I admit, I can write about almost anything and still stay excited because the process of internet marketing excites me on its own) but 99% of people need to be passionate about their topic in order to stick with it.
+Again, it takes passion to create commitment, and it takes commitment to create great content; it also takes great content to create affiliate income.
+Some of you can get by on your rock solid passion for the process (I admit, I can write about almost anything and still stay excited because the process of internet marketing excites me on its own), but 99% of people need to be passionate about their topic in order to stick with it.
 You will also find that content just pours out of you when you're interested in it.
 Your readers will know if you're passionate or not and passion sells!